What Every Employer Nees to Know About HazCom and GHS (PDF) GHS and SDS Training (PowerPoint)

 Fort Lewis College is complying with the requirements of OSHA's Hazard Communication Standard by:

-In addition, we will provide this same information to subcontractors involved in a specific project so that they may provide this information and train their employees.
+In addition, we will provide this information to subcontractors involved in a specific project so they may provide it and train their employees.

-This program applies to all work operations on campus and the Hesperus campus where faculty, students and staff may be exposed to hazardous substances under normal working conditions or during an emergency situation.
-The Environmental Health & Safety (EH&S) director is the program coordinator and has overall responsibility for the program.
-The EH&S department will review and update the program on an annual basis, or more often, as necessary.
+This program applies to all work operations on campus and the Hesperus campus.
+Faculty, students, and staff may be exposed to hazardous substances under normal working conditions or during an emergency.
+The Environmental Health & Safety (EH&S) manager is the program coordinator and is responsible for the program.
+The EH&S department will regularly review and update the program annually or more often.

 Copies of the written program may be obtained from the Environmental Health & Safety office, Education Business Hall, Room 181.
-All employees and students can obtain further information on this written program, the hazard communication standard, applicable SDSs, and chemical information lists from the EH&S office.
+All employees and students can get further information on this written program, the Hazard Communication Standard, and applicable SDS from the EH&S office.

 Under this program, our employees will be informed of the contents of the Hazard Communication Standard, the hazardous properties of chemicals with which they work, safe handling procedures, and measures to take to protect themselves from these chemicals.
-Our employees will also be informed of the hazards associated with non-routine tasks, such as the hazards associated with chemicals in unlabeled pipes.
+Our employees will also be informed of the hazards associated with non-routine tasks.

-After reading this program if you find improvements can be made, please contact the EH&S department.
+After reading this program, if you find improvements that can be made, please contact the EH&S department.
 We encourage all suggestions because we are committed to the success of our written hazard communication program.
-We strive for clear understanding, safe behavior, positive reinforcement and involvement in the program from every level of Fort Lewis College.
+We strive for clear understanding, safe behavior, positive reinforcement, and involvement in the program from every level of Fort Lewis College.

 Hazard Evaluation Procedures

 Our chemical inventory is a list of hazardous chemicals known to be present on campus.
-Anyone who comes into contact with the hazardous chemicals on the list needs to know what those chemicals are and how to protect themselves.
-That is why it is so important that hazardous chemicals are identified, whether they are found in a container or generated in work operations (for example, welding fumes, dusts, and exhaust fumes).
-The hazardous chemicals on the list can cover a variety of physical forms including liquids, solids, gases, vapors, fumes, and mists.
+Anyone who comes in contact with the hazardous chemicals on the list needs to know what those chemicals are and how to protect themselves.
+That is why it is so vital that we identify hazardous chemicals, whether they are found in a container or generated in work operations (for example, welding fumes, dust, and exhaust fumes).
+The hazardous chemicals on the list can cover a variety of physical forms, including liquids, solids, gases, vapors, fumes, and mists.

-Fort Lewis College relies on the manufacture or importer to identify the hazardous material present in the products it purchases and uses on campus.
+Fort Lewis College relies on the manufacturer or importer to identify the hazardous material in the products it purchases and uses on campus.

-The SDSs we use are fact sheets for chemicals which pose a physical or health hazard in the workplace.
-SDSs provide our employees with specific information about the chemicals they use.
-The EH&S director, and department representatives are responsible for obtaining/maintaining the SDSs at our college.
-The EH&S director will contact the chemical manufacturer or vendor if additional research is necessary.
+The SDS we use are fact sheets for chemicals that pose a physical or health hazard in the workplace.
+SDS provide our employees with specific information about the chemicals they use.
+The EH&S manager and department representatives are responsible for obtaining/maintaining the SDS at our College.
+The EH&S manager will contact the chemical manufacturer or vendor if additional research is necessary.

-The procedures followed if the SDS is not received at time of first shipment is for the department ordering the material to follow-up with the supplier, and forward this information to the EH&S department.
-No chemicals should be introduced to Fort Lewis College without first evaluating the SDS and ensuring appropriate safeguards are in place.
+The procedures followed if the SDS is not received at the time of the first shipment is for the department ordering the material to follow up with the supplier and forward this information to the EH&S department.
+No chemicals should be introduced to Fort Lewis College without evaluating the SDS and ensuring appropriate safeguards are in place.
 The EH&S department will assist the departments if the need arises.

 Labels and Other Forms of Warning

-Labels will follow the Hazard Communication Standard 2012 and the Global Harmonization Standard for labeling of chemicals which requires the name, address and phone number of the manufacturer, distributor or other responsible party, the product identifier, signal word (Danger or Warning), hazard statement(s), precautionary statements and pictograms.
+Labels will follow the Hazard Communication Standard 2012 and the Global Harmonization Standard for labeling of chemicals, which requires the name, address, and phone number of the manufacturer, distributor, or other responsible parties, the product identifier, and signal word (Danger or Warning), hazard statement(s), precautionary statements, and pictograms.

-With the assistance from the EH&S director the individual departments are responsible for ensuring that all hazardous chemicals in in-plant containers are properly labeled and updated, as necessary.
+This labeling requirement is different for EPA-registered chemicals, many of which are used by campus custodians.
+Labeling is still required on secondary containers, but labels must follow EPA guidelines.
+With assistance from the EH&S manager, the individual departments are responsible for ensuring that all hazardous chemicals in secondary containers are appropriately labeled and updated as necessary.
 This same process applies to newly purchased materials.
 Each department is responsible for ensuring the proper labeling of any shipped containers.
 Employees will refer to the corresponding SDS in verifying label information.

-Informational handouts are available to inform employees about the hazard communication standard and about the Hazardous Materials Identification System (HMIS) and the National Fire Protection Association (NFPA) labeling systems used on campus and shipped containers.
+Informational handouts are available to inform employees about the hazard communication standard, the Hazardous Materials Identification System (HMIS), and the National Fire Protection Association (NFPA) labeling systems used on campus and shipped containers.
 Copies are available in the EH&S office.

-If employees transfer chemicals from a labeled container to a portable container that is intended only for their IMMEDIATE use, no labels are required on the portable container.
-Labels must be replaced if worn, damaged or missing by the person responsible for maintaining the container.
-Departments should inspect containers on an on-going basis.
+If employees transfer chemicals from a labeled container to a portable container intended only for their IMMEDIATE use, no labels are required on the portable container.
+A label is required if the container is used during the following shift or class.
+Labels must be replaced if worn, damaged, or missing by the person responsible for maintaining the container.
+Departments should inspect containers on an ongoing basis.

 Training

-Everyone who works with or is potentially exposed to hazardous chemicals will receive initial training and any necessary retraining on the Hazard Communication Standard and the safe use of those hazardous chemicals by either department trainers or EH&S. Exposure means that an employee is subjected to a hazardous chemical in the course of employment through any route of entry (inhalation, ingestion, skin contact or absorption) and includes potential exposure.
-Whenever a new hazard is introduced or an old hazard changes, additional training is required.
+Everyone who works with or is potentially exposed to hazardous chemicals will receive initial training and any necessary retraining on the Hazard Communication Standard.
+The safe use of those hazardous chemicals by either department trainers or EH&S. Exposure means that an employee is subjected to a hazardous chemical in the course of employment through any route of entry (inhalation, ingestion, skin contact, or absorption) and includes potential exposure.
+Additional training is required whenever a new hazard or an old one changes.

-Information and training is a critical part of the hazard communication program.
+Information and training are critical parts of the hazard communication program.

 We train our employees to read and understand the information on labels and

-SDSs, to determine how the information can be obtained and used in their own work areas, and to understand the risks of exposure to the chemicals in their work areas as well as the ways to protect themselves both on and off the job.
+SDS, to determine how the information can be obtained and used in their work areas and to understand the risks of exposure to the chemicals in their work areas as well as the ways to protect themselves both on and off the job.

-Our goal is to ensure employee comprehension and understanding including being aware that they are exposed to hazardous chemicals, knowing how to read and use labels and SDSs, and appropriately following the protective measures we have established.
+Our goal is to ensure employee comprehension and understanding, including being aware that they are exposed to hazardous chemicals, knowing how to read and use labels and SDS, and appropriately following our established protective measures.
 We ask our employees to ask their immediate supervisor questions with support offered by the EH&S department.
-As part of the assessment of the training program, employees will be asked about the training they have received and for their suggestions for improving it.
+As part of the training program assessment, employees will be asked about the training they have received and their suggestions for improving it.
 In this way, we hope to reduce any incidence of chemical source illnesses and injuries.

 Training Content